sebam2k4/RTarchViz/readme.md

 files

 ### Travis CI
 Travis Continous Integrations is used to test builds before they're deployed to Heroku.
 Automated test will be implemented to run on builds to make sure app's code is performing as expected to minimize the risk of a broken production app.

-## 3rd Party Apps/Packages Used:
+## 3RD PARTY APPS USED:
 - django-bootstrap4: used for forms [docs](http://django-bootstrap4.readthedocs.io/en/latest/index.html)
+- Disqus: used for blog post comments
+- TinyMCE: WYSIWYG text editor used in project's admin site used by staff members to write blog posts.

 ## Other Todo/issues